 Working from everywhere is not a sign of success.

 When I’m lying in my hammock on the beach or cycling through the hills, I enjoy not having to think about my business.
 I don’t bring a laptop to any trips because it feels amazing to leave work behind.
+Every year I take a block of 3-4 weeks off during which I check my work email once every few days.
 That is true freedom, as opposed to being glued to your phone.

 My natural habitat during the summer weekends and vacation